Web_Size_Crop-Web

-The Neumann University Counseling Center for Wellness' mission is to promote students' well-being within a safe and confidential environment through a range of supportive services.
+The Neumann University Counseling Center's mission is to promote students' well-being within a safe and confidential environment through a range of supportive services.

 We are here for you.
-During the fall semester 2020-2021 academic year, we will continue meeting with students remotely using Microsoft Team.
 Students who desire to schedule an appointment with one of our counselors must complete our electronic intake form.
 The intake form can be found on this page.
-If you need help please email the Director of Counseling, Georgette Hall-Peterson.
+If you need help, please send an email to CounselingServices@neumann.edu.

-If you are a student in crisis during a time when Counseling Services is closed, please call Campus Safety at ext.
+If you are a student in crisis please call Campus Safety at ext.
 5555 if on campus; if off campus, call 911 or go to your nearest emergency room.
-The closest hospitals are:
+The closest hospital is:

 Riddle Memorial Hospital